azavea/climate-change-api/doc/source/api_reference/climate_model.rst

 The Climate Model endpoints describe the models used to generate the temperature and precipitation data provided by the Climate API.

-These climate models are provided by a variety of research institutions around the globe, and all follow the `CMIP5 model output specification`_.
+These climate models are provided by a variety of research institutions around the globe, and all follow the |CMIP5|.

+.. |CMIP5| raw:: html

+   <a href="http://cmip-pcmdi.llnl.gov/cmip5/docs/CMIP5_output_metadata_requirements.pdf" target="_blank">CMIP5 model output specification</a>

 Climate Model List
 __________________